Privacy by Design

 The module introduces security and privacy mechanisms and technologies and proceeds to focus on how security and privacy mechanisms can be used to solve practical and theoretical problems, along with discussions of their advantages and disadvantages.

-Module 3 Designing for Privacy
+Module 3 Designing for privacy, 1.5 ECTS cr

 The module introduces the foundations of privacy, data protection, and privacy enhancing technologies, and focuses on the concepts of privacy by design and privacy impact assessments by exploring the relevant background, their relationship to the foundation and fundamental human rights, and by introducing relevant methods.